-What retail staff think about Christmas music
+What retail staff and customers think about Christmas music

 By mid-November, Christmas music begins playing in shops and malls across the Western world.
 But what do staff think about the music piped through the tinny speakers of winter-themed display windows?